AlexOla-NG/pokedex/README.md

 - [FontAwesome Icons Spin only on mouseover?](https://stackoverflow.com/questions/21030259/fontawesome-icons-spin-only-on-mouseover) - This helped us add font awesome animation via css to font awesome icons.
 I really liked this pattern and will use it going forward.
 - [The Simplest Guide to Using Async/Await with forEach() in JavaScript (with Examples)](https://plainenglish.io/blog/async-await-foreach) - This showed me alternatives to using forEach loop with async/await.
 I really liked this pattern and will use it going forward.
 - [How to create disabled state of the font awesome icons?](https://stackoverflow.com/a/50208559) - This showed me how to add disabled state to fontawesome icons using css.
 I really liked this pattern and will use it going forward.
+- [React.js (Vite) application returns 404 when refreshed on route](https://stackoverflow.com/questions/70870735/react-js-vite-application-returns-404-when-refreshed-on-route/74695785) - This helped troubleshoot a 404 error when refreshing dynamic route page.
+I really liked this pattern and will use it going forward.

 ## Author